98548J/98548J.github.io/docs/engineering/2023-09-07-CatapultConstruction.md

 {: .design}
 # Develop Solution

+Now that we know which concept we will be building, we need to decide exactly how to build it.
+One team we took inspiration from was 229V, you can see the research entry we did on them [here]({{site.url}}/docs/research/2023-09-07-229V-ACE.html).

 To begin, we will CAD our design for the catapult gearbox.
 After CADing is complete, Caleb will construct and attach the catapult to our chassis.

 Below you can see our first attempt at a CAD for our catapult: